funmicra/Home-Lab/README.md

 ## 📌 Future Improvements

-- 🔄 Reverse proxy with Traefik or Nginx Proxy Manager
+- 🔄 Clone all this infrastructure from self-hosted on AWS for clustering and higher availability
 - 📊 Centralized logging with Prometheus + Grafana
 - 🧪 CI/CD pipelines for infra updates with Jenkins and Git Actions
 - 🧵 GitOps-style Ansible repo with inventory separation